DIPSAS/emetra/README.md

 ### Property accessors

 Property accessors should follow these rules:

 * List them together under a heading `{ Property accessors }`,
 * Use a single underscore after **Set** and **Get**, followed by the exact name of the property they access.
 * Ordered them alphabetically, with getters before setters (as would also follow from the alphabetical order).
-* Make then private almost without exception, strict private and protected are the only other options.
+* Make them private almost without exception, strict private and protected are your only other options.
 * Communicate intent by making the setters use a const (only exception is indexed properties, where the compiler won't allow it).
 * If you need to override a property accessor in a descendant class, think twice before making it protected.

-See example below.
+See example code below that illustrates some best practices:

+    TMyClass = class( TObject )
 	strict private
        fLastError: string;
     private
       { Property accessors }